 The following brief posts will answer many of the most common questions related to pipe markings.
 Some of the topics that will be discussed include:

-Many people expect that the way pipes are marked would be regulated by OSHA or some other governmental agency.
-The fact is, that while OSHA does recommend following the ANSI/ASME standards.
-While this is not technically required, OSHA could issue citations on basic workplace safety violations if someone where hurt or there were other issues that would have been prevented by having proper pipe markings.
+- Pipe marking standards: Many people expect that the way pipes are marked would be regulated by OSHA or some other governmental agency.
+The fact is, that while OSHA does recommend following the ANSI/ASME standards, they are not technically required.
+However, OSHA could issue citations on basic workplace safety violations if someone were hurt or there were other issues that would have been prevented by having proper pipe markings.

 Pipe Marking Questions and Answers

 - Can I create custom pipe labels and still be compliant?

 - How do I calculate how many pipe labels I will need?

 - Is pipe labeling required by law?